 There are some great stories from artists who have participated in Worcestershire Open Studios and what happened to them and their artwork as a result of taking part in previous years.
 Here are just a few of them.

-“When redundancy from my job as a graphic designer loomed, I happened upon St. Peter’s Printmakers, in North Malvern, when visiting Worcestershire Open Studios, admired the work on display and had a chat with some of the artists.
-Andrew Judd runs the group and gave me the information and encouragement to come along and try a session of printmaking that September.
-I’ve been happily cutting linos and printing ever since.
+“When redundancy from my job as a graphic designer loomed, I happened upon St. Peter’s Printmakers, in North Malvern, when visiting Worcestershire Open Studios.
+I admired the work on display and had a chat with some of the artists.
+Andrew Judd runs the group and gave me the information and encouragement to come along and try a session of printmaking and I’ve been happily cutting linos and printing ever since.

 We’ve acquired some excellent equipment at St. Peter’s, through funding and through gifts, including presses and drying racks.
 More importantly, we’ve accumulated a lovely group of printmaking enthusiasts, whose hugely varied work is an inspiration to us all.
 I’ve enjoyed many Friday afternoons at St. Peter’s Church, drawing, cutting and printing – and when the muse has a holiday, I can always chat with the others and enjoy their work and a cuppa!
 For me, this is one of the best products of Worcestershire Open Studios – finding fellow artists to create with.”

 “My first open studios was 2018.
 It was brilliant for visits and sales, to promote my newly built garden studio and my new Upton upon Severn address.
 As a result I also applied for a role as an art tutor for Worcestershire County Council.
 I am now qualified and teaching all around the county.”